webonemaster/plant-p2/wp-content/plugins/simply-static/readme.txt

 = 1.2.3, March 8, 2016 =

-* Fix: HTTP and HTTPS on the same domain are treated as the same site (no redirect files will be created)
+* Fix: http and https on the same domain are treated as the same site (no redirect files will be created)
 * New: Added support for the img tag's srcset attribute, used for responsive images

 = 1.2.2, January 26, 2016 =